 To qualify for coverage for weight loss surgery, your policy must specifically include coverage.
-Not all policies from Kaiser include bariatric surgery.
-To find out if your policy includes coverage, contact Kaiser directly.
+Not all plans from Kaiser include bariatric surgery.
+To find out if your policy provides coverage, contact Kaiser directly.

 - Has a body mass index of 40 or greater OR